yaron4u/EnigmaCracker/README.md

 ## How to open the discovered wallet?

-For assistance with accessing a discovered wallet, reach me out to [vanitious@gmail.com](mailto:vanitious@gmail.com), I will personally help you!
+For assistance with accessing a discovered wallet, reach me out to [vanitious@gmail.com](mailto:vanitious@gmail.com), for paid service that I provide.

 (I will not help anybody that asks for help to setup EnigmaCracker, every email in that subject will be ignored)